-- RSU 3 - WCAP provided five classrooms in Monroe, Brooks, Liberty, and two classrooms in Unity. - RSU 12 - RSU 12 provided four pre-K classrooms in Chelsea, Somerville, Whitefield, and Windsor. - There was no pre-K in Palermo; many Palermo children opt to go to WCAP's Unity program. - RSU 20 - WCAP provided two classrooms at the Searsport Elementary School in Searsport. - RSU 22 - WCAP provided two classrooms at the Leroy Smith School in Winterport. - Other Pre-K options are available in the RSU 22 school district, however these are outside of Waldo County. - MSAD 53 - MSAD 53 operates a Pre-K program in Pittsfield open to Burnham families.
-Burnham families also choose to attend the WCAP Unity program. - RSU 71 - RSU 71 collaborated with Broadreach to provide four full-day classrooms in Swanville, Belfast, and Morrill. - Broadreach announced its closure in May of 2019 and the RSU 71 district intends to maintain pre-k classrooms in the 19-20 year. - Islesboro - Islesboro has a preschool classroom that serves children ages 2 to 5 with a \$25 annual fee. - Northport - Northport does not offer a pre-K program; families are referred to RSU 71 and able to attend with Superintendent's agreements. - Lincolnville - Lincolnville does not offer a pre-K program; families are referred to Hope in Knox County.

-UTILITIES

-According to the Energy Information Agency, Maine households face some of the highest energy expenses in the country.
-In 2015, Maine's per capita expenditures on residential energy were the fifth highest of all U.S. states.
-Residential electricity prices are about 20% higher than the U.S. average, although the lowest in New England.
+RSU 3

+WCAP provided five classrooms in Monroe, Brooks, Liberty, and two classrooms in Unity.

+- RSU 12 provided four pre-K classrooms in Chelsea, Somerville, Whitefield, and Windsor. - There was no pre-K in Palermo; many Palermo children opt to go to WCAP's Unity program.

+WCAP provided two classrooms at the Searsport Elementary School in Searsport.

+- o WCAP provided two classrooms at the Leroy Smith School in Winterport. - Other Pre-K options are available in the RSU 22 school district; however, these are outside of Waldo County.

+• MSAD 53

+MSAD 53 operates a Pre-K program in Pittsfield open to Burnham families.
+Burnham families also choose to attend the WCAP Unity program.

+- RSU 71 collaborated with Broadreach to provide four full-day classrooms in Swanville, Belfast, and Morrill. - o Broadreach announced its closure in May of 2019 and the RSU 71 district intends to maintain pre-k classrooms in the 19-20 year.

+Islesboro

+o Islesboro has a preschool classroom that serves children ages 2 to 5 with a \$25 annual fee.

+Northport

+Northport does not offer a pre-K program; families are referred to RSU 71 and able to attend with Superintendent's agreements.

+• Lincolnville

+Lincolnville does not offer a pre-K program; families are referred to Hope in Knox County.

+Utilities